 All Grade 12 Students planning on applying to an Ontario University next year.
-Your PINS have arrived and are ready for pick up in Student Services.
+Your PINS will be mailed to students homes for the 2020-2021 Application process.
 Once you have your PIN you are able to apply.
-There will be a Grade 12 Presentation on “How to Apply” by the end of November.
+There will be a Grade 12 Presentation on “How to Apply” by the end of October.
 Please visit Student Services if you have any questions.

-You will receive your Application Access Code Letter from your Counselor at the University Application Information Assembly.
+You will receive your PIN Code Letter in the mail at the start of November.
 This letter contains the access codes that you will need to begin the application.
 Your access codes should not be shared with anyone.
 The OUAC cannot provide access codes over the telephone or by email.
-The deadline for Ontario secondary school students to submit completed applications to the OUAC is January 15, 2020 (11:59 pm ET).
+The deadline for Ontario secondary school students to submit completed applications to the OUAC is January 13th, 2022.

 Summary of Fees

 All fees are listed in Canadian dollars.

 For the initial three university/program choices.

 Additional Choice Fee: $50/choice

 For each university/program choice beyond the initial three (e.g., if two additional university choices are added, you must pay $100 in addition to the base application fee).

 Note: You may apply to as many Ontario universities/programs as you wish; however, you are limited to a maximum of 3 program choices at any one university (including its affiliates).
 Some universities may further limit the number of programs you can apply to.

 Use the information in your Application Access Code Letter to log in to your online application.
 Note: The first time you log in you must change your temporary PIN to a personal password.
 Use your password (instead of your PIN) the next time you log in.